Kallirroi/website.internetas.city/src/pages/game/index.md

 date: "4"
 ---

-Sam made a Unity environment that you can load on your browser and start building structures using the primitive objects modeled after the shapes we fabricated for the actual workshop.
-You can access the environment [here](https://internetas.city/).
+Parallel to the in-person workshop is a browser-based sandbox environment.
+In this virtual space you can similarly select, drop, and move primitives to imagine decentralized compositions.

+You can access the environment* [here](https://internetas.city/).

 ![caption](game.png)